Rehearsal and Performance Guidelines

 Scheduling

 Many different groups from within the college, the University at large, and the greater Cincinnati community use rooms and performance spaces in the CCM Village.
-The Scheduling Office is responsible for scheduling all spaces with the exception of offices and faculty studios.
+The Scheduling Office is responsible for scheduling all spaces except for offices and faculty studios.
 When you need to use a room, you must contact the Scheduling Office to reserve the rooms and spaces you need prior to use.
 Extensions of existing scheduled events such as sectionals, warm-up or holding rooms, dressing rooms, etc. must be specifically scheduled.
 They are not automatically scheduled with the main event and are only available if the academic schedule permits.
 Anyone found using a room or space that has not been properly scheduled will be removed immediately by operations staff.
 Always restore the room to its “default” after use—rack chairs and stands or move desks back to their standard configuration.

 When you contact the Scheduling Office, please have your UC email and M# ready.
 First tell what date you are looking to book, what type of activity you are planning (rehearsal, meeting, recording, etc.), then specify which space(s) you prefer to use.
 If you need to use piano, harpsichord, or any special equipment such as stereos, or computer teaching stations, please indicate this when you request your room.

-Classroom and Conference Room Scheduling
+Classroom & Conference Room Scheduling

 CCM classrooms and conference rooms can be scheduled for appropriate activities led by a CCM faculty member or graduate teaching assistant.
 Always leave classrooms in the standard classroom configuration after use.
 All CCM classrooms and conference rooms must remain locked when not in use.
 All classrooms are equipped with smart equipment.
 Most have pianos.
 Any other educational equipment needs should be arranged through your academic division office.